mmontalbo/grim_rust/README.md

 the original engine while keeping Lua-visible fields like `walk_chore` and `talk_drop_chore` in sync.

+Achievements bootstrap now run through the embedded host as well: requests for `_achievement.lua` install a stateful stub that tracks eligibility flags such as `ACHIEVE_CLASSIC_DRIVER`, ensuring Manny's Office exit scripts can toggle the classic-driver achievement without crashing while the real platform bridges are still out of scope for this prototype.

 ## Viewer Spike
 `grim_viewer` boots a wgpu surface on top of winit, consumes the JSON manifest emitted by `grim_engine`, and reads assets straight from their LAB offsets to